Super Bowl LI: Statistics and records

-The game set the record for the largest deficit overcome to win the Super Bowl (the previous record was ten points, set by the Washington Redskins in Super Bowl XXII and matched by the New Orleans Saints in Super Bowl XLIV and by the Patriots in Super Bowl XLIX); it is the third-largest comeback win in NFL playoff history, behind The Comeback (32-point deficit; Buffalo Bills trailed 35–3 and won 41–38) and the wild card game between the Indianapolis Colts and the Kansas City Chiefs during the 2013–14 NFL playoffs (28-point deficit; Colts trailed 38–10 and won, 45–44).
-In addition to being the largest Super Bowl comeback, the game set the record for the largest fourth-quarter comeback in NFL playoff history, as no team had previously won a playoff game after trailing by 17 or more points entering the final quarter; the Patriots were trailing by 19 points at the start of the fourth quarter by a score of 28–9.
-The Patriots won their fifth franchise championship, all under the leadership of starting quarterback Tom Brady, the most by a single quarterback.
-Brady won his fourth Super Bowl MVP, the most such awards by a single player in history.
-This game represented the largest comeback in the history of the New England Patriots' regular season or post-season games, and Tom Brady's NFL career.
+The game set the record for the largest deficit overcome to win the Super Bowl (the previous record was 10, set by the Washington Redskins in Super Bowl XXII, matched by the New Orleans Saints in Super Bowl XLIV, and by the Patriots in Super Bowl XLIX); it is the fourth-largest comeback win in NFL playoff history, behind The Comeback (32-point deficit; Buffalo Bills trailed 35–3 and won 41–38), the wild card game between the Indianapolis Colts and the Kansas City Chiefs during the 2013–14 NFL playoffs (28-point deficit; Colts trailed 38–10 and won, 45–44), and the wild card game between the Jacksonville Jaguars and Los Angeles Chargers during the 2022–23 NFL playoffs (27-point deficit; Jaguars trailed 27–0 and won 31–30).
+The game set the record for the largest fourth-quarter comeback in NFL playoff history, as no team had previously won a playoff game after trailing by 17 or more points entering the final quarter; the Patriots were trailing by 19 points at the start of the fourth quarter by a score of 28–9.
+The Patriots won their fifth franchise championship, all under the leadership of Brady, the most by a single quarterback.
+Brady won his fourth Super Bowl MVP, the most by a player.
+This game represented the largest comeback in the history of the New England Patriots' regular season or post-season games, and Brady's career.

-Super Bowl LI became the first Super Bowl in history in which the winning team had never held the lead at any point during regulation time, and it also became the first Super Bowl in history in which the winning team did not score on a PAT kick, as the Patriots missed their only PAT attempt during the game, which occurred following their first touchdown, opted for two-point conversions after each of their next two touchdowns, and did not have to attempt the extra point after their game-winning touchdown in overtime.
+Super Bowl LI became the first in which the winning team never held the lead at any point during regulation time, and the first in which the winning team did not score on a PAT kick, as the Patriots missed their only PAT attempt, which occurred following their first touchdown, opted for two-point conversions after each of their next two touchdowns, and did not have to attempt the extra point after their game-winning touchdown in overtime.
+It was the longest Super Bowl at 63:58, but this was broken in Super Bowl LVIII, which lasted 74:57, breaking the record by 10:59.

-Late in the third quarter, the Falcons' chances of winning were estimated at 99.8%.